Migeloh History, Family Crest & Coats of Arms

 Early Origins of the Migeloh family

 Important Dates for the Migeloh family

 This web page shows only a small excerpt of our Migeloh research.
-Another 197 words (14 lines of text) are included under the topic Early Migeloh History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Migeloh History in all our PDF Extended History products and printed products wherever possible.

 Migeloh Spelling Variations

 Migeloh has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Midgley, Midgeley, Midgely, Medgley, Medgely, Medgeley and many more.

 Early Notables of the Migeloh family (pre 1700)

 More information is included under the topic Early Migeloh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Migeloh family